dalemusser/mhsaudiotools/docs/unity-webgl-audio-import.md

 - **~6,000 MP3 files** from ElevenLabs, one file per dialog line, a few seconds each (~6–7 hours of audio total).
+- The game currently ships as **5 separate builds, one per unit**, each containing only its own unit's audio (roughly a fifth of the library, ~30–50 MB compressed).
 - **Pixel Crushers Dialogue System**: the line's entry ID is the filename; the Dialogue System finds and plays the clip for the line being shown (e.g. the `AudioWait(entrytag)` sequencer command).